UsabilityDynamics/node-rabbit/readme.md

   - Worker: A Node.js service, or cluster of services, that consume job requests.
   - Virtual Host: Organizational unit.

-## Queue Types

-  - activity work requests: Queues created for each activity type and monitored by worker nodes.
-  - job correlation: Temporary queue for messages pertaining to a specific Job ID.
-  - session: Created for each persistent session.
-Job correlation messages are routed here if client is not available.

 ## Registering Activities
 Define an activity by specifying a unique name and a callback method.
 The activity will be registered within the client and a corresponding queue will be created and associated with the exchange.